7.12 Who Goes to Prison?

 Pie chart showing the distribution of U.S. prisoners in 2022

-Individuals incarcerated in state and federal jails and prisons, as of March 2022
+Individuals incarcerated in state and federal jails and prisons as of March 2022

 Focusing in on the left side of the graphic, there are roughly 1,042,000 State Prisoners.
 More than half (58%) are incarcerated for violent crimes.
 Property crimes and drug crimes represent the 2nd and 3rd most common offenses for the state prisoners.
-This graphic also shows us how many more individuals are in state vs. federal institutions, with “only” 208,000 individuals incarcerated in the latter group.
-You may also notice how drug offenders are represented at a much higher level in federal institutions – over 40% of all federal inmates (vs. 14% of all state inmates.)
+This graphic also shows us how many more individuals are in state versus federal institutions, with “only” 208,000 individuals incarcerated in the latter group.
+You may also notice how drug offenders are represented at a much higher level in federal institutions – over 40% of all federal inmates (versus 14% of all state inmates.)

 Roughly 93% of prison inmates – compared to jail inmates – are male.
 In jail, that percentage is roughly 82% male.
 Across all detention facilities, there are stark racial disparities as well, as shown in the graph below and discussed further in subsequent chapters.